BSc (Hons) Psychology

 - Lay member of the NIHR Oxford Health Biomedical Research Centre Steering Committee (OH BRC)

 - Patient co-Chair of the OH BRC Patient and Research (PAR) Group

 I work within the Department of Psychiatry and the Oxford Health Biomedical Research Centre to promote patient and public involvement and engagement (PPI/E) in research.
 My interest in PPI/E developed out of a desire to improve and manage my mood disorder (Bipolar Disorder 1).

-For almost 20 years I participated in clinical trials and studies ranging from, but not limited to: the BALANCE trial - a randomised control trial of different medication combinations; OXTEXT 2 - a health economics study of mood monitoring; AMOSS - a study that investigated activity monitoring in bipolar disorder using several devices measuring heart rate, physical activity and others; and StemBANCC - a study to develop a resource of induced pluripotent stem cells for researchers to use in their search for drugs to treat and cure diseases.
+For almost 20 years I participated in clinical trials and studies ranging from a randomised control trial of different medication combinations to StemBANCC - a study to develop a resource of induced pluripotent stem cells for researchers to use in their search for drugs to treat and cure diseases, and everything in between.